 Alexander Rosenberg, PhD

-R. Taylor Cole Professor, Philosophy
+R. Taylor Cole Professor of Philosophy

 Alexander Rosenberg is the R. Taylor Cole Professor of Philosophy.
 He has held fellowships from the National Science Foundation, the American Council of Learned Societies, and the John Simon Guggenheim Foundation.
 His research interests include: the philosophy of biology; philosophy of cognitive, behavioral, & social science; philosophy of science; causation; Hume; and metaphysics.
 He is the author of several books and has also written approximately 180 papers in the philosophy of biology, the philosophy of cognitive, behavioral and social science (especially economics), and causation.
 Click for more info.